Will DUI Show on Background Check?

 Will I Still Be Able to Get Hired Despite My DUI?

-There are jobs that do not require you to drive, and in some of cases employers may not be deterred by a DUI.
+There are jobs that do not require you to drive, and in some cases, employers may not be deterred by a DUI.

 Don’t lose heart.
 Keep applying for jobs, especially those that don’t require you to drive company vehicles or operate machinery.